elandahl/elandahl.github.io/_posts/2017-10-22-Maker-In-Residence.md

 ---
 layout: post
-title: Maker-In-Residence Starts Friday October 20
+title: Maker-In-Residence at the Maker Hub Fridays Fall Quarter
 ---

 *Get expert help for your classes, projects, clubs, and research!*